What is a Unified Champion School?

 Unified Champion Schools participate in the following three components:

-Unified Sports gives students with and without intellectual disabilities opportunities to participate in sports activities alongside one another.
+Special Olympics Unified Sports® is an inclusive program which combines individuals with intellectual disabilities (athletes) and individuals without intellectual disabilities (partners) on sports teams for training and competitions.
+Athletes and partners compete alongside one another, each in a meaningful and integral role on the Unified Sports® team.
 Sports activities include Young Athletes, which teaches beginning sports skills to younger students, as well as Inclusive Physical Education classes and Unified Sports during the school day.

 Inclusive Youth Leadership